The Complete

 Candles

-Candles are the ascension currency for heroes.
+Candles are the ascension currency for heroes (not dragons).
 When a fighter hits their rank cap, you need candles to ascend them and unlock the next tier of levels and stats.

-Sources: Achievements, collect actions, and City Market (situational buy).
-During 2x events, always buy candles from the market.
+Sources: Achievements, collect actions, and City Market (100 for 7,500 gems, expensive, so buy through daily shop packages instead when possible).
+During 2x events, always buy candles from the daily shop.

 Competitive Currencies